alexFickle/sdp/readme.txt

 Will be expanded to inculde definitions useful to other parts of the program
 	i.e.: #define BIT1 0x01

+sdpPinout.h:
+Contains the pin information of the arm processor.

 compilation:
 make: currently compiles test.c (along with any dependencies that need updating)